AndyZZH/XD-276project/README.md

 ### Objectives:
 * Rand & Run will give users a random restaurant chosen from recommendations based on users' current location.
-	* User have up to 24 hours after reserve the restaurant.
+	* User has up to 24 hours after reserving the restaurant.
-	* The app will notify the user upon arriving and receive points automatically.
+	* The app will notify the user upon arriving and give points to the user automatically.
 	* With this, we hope to remove uncertainties and arguments over what to eat by only giving one choice, and we will give incentive to actually go to the restaurant by giving out points, making it like a game.

 * Our features
 	* a ranked global leaderboard showcasing who has the most points